-Efforts have been made to identify lines with good appearance, low internal defects, good cooking quality, high marketable yield and resistance to scab, late blight and PVY.
-Our current tablestock development goals now are to continue to improve the frequency of scab resistant lines, incorporate resistance to late blight along with marketable maturity and excellent tuber quality, and select more russet and yellow-fleshed lines.
-We have also been selecting some pigmented skin and tuber flesh lines that fit some specialty markets.
-There is also interest in some additional specialty mini-potatoes for the "Tasteful selections" market.
-We have interest from some western specialty potato growers to test and commercial these lines.
-From our breeding efforts we have identified mostly round white lines, but we also have a number of yellow-fleshed and red-skinned lines, as well as some purple skin selections that carry many of the characteristics mentioned above.
+Efforts have been made to identify lines with good appearance with an attractive skin finish, low internal defects, excellent culinary quality, high marketable yield and resistance to scab, late blight and PVY.
+Our current tablestock development goals now are to continue to improve the frequency of scab resistant lines, incorporate resistance to late blight along with marketable maturity and excellent tuber quality, and select more russet types, red-skinned, and yellow-fleshed lines.
+We have also been selecting some pigmented skin and tuber flesh lines for specialty markets.
+There is also interest in additional specialty mini-potatoes for the "Tasteful selections" market.
+We have interest from some western specialty potato growers to test and commercialize these lines.
+From our breeding efforts, we have identified mostly round white lines, but we also have a number of yellow-fleshed and red-skinned lines, as well as some purple skin selections that carry many of the characteristics mentioned above.
 We are also selecting for round white, red-skin, and improved Yukon Gold-type yellow-fleshed potatoes.
-Some of the tablestock lines were tested in on-farm trials in 2017, while others were tested under replicated conditions at the Montcalm Research Center.
-Promising tablestock lines include MSV093-1, MST252-1Y, MSV179-1, MSW343-2R, MSX569-1R and MSX324-1P.
-We have a number of tablestock selections with late blight resistance (MSS576-5SPL and MST145-02).
-MSZ109-8PP and MSZ109-10PP are purple-fleshed chippers with deep purple flesh, round shape and attractive skin.
-Jacqueline Lee was licensed to Australia and is being grown in Central America for its late blight resistance.
-Spartan Splash, Blackberry and our virus resistance Red Marker potato are being marketed in the specialty markets.
+Some of the tablestock lines were tested in on-farm trials in 2018, while others were tested under replicated conditions at the Montcalm Research Center.
+Promising tablestock lines include MSV093-1 (yellow, scab resistant), MST252-1Y (scab resistant), MSV179-1 (scab resistant), MSW343-2R, MSX569-1R (scab resistant) and MSX324-1P (scab resistant).
+MSZ109-8PP and MSZ109-10PP (Blackberry) are purple-fleshed chippers with deep purple flesh, round shape and attractive skin as well as scab resistance.
+Jacqueline Lee (late blight resistant) was licensed to Australia and is being grown in Central America for its late blight resistance.
+Spartan Splash, Blackberry and our PVY resistant Red Marker #2 potato are being marketed in the specialty markets.